JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 The data that is transferred via the connections established by the server to agents is passed via an unsecured HTTP channel and thus is potentially exposed to any third party that may listen to the traffic between the server and the agents.
 Moreover, since the agent and server can send "commands" to each other, an attacker that can send HTTP requests and capture responses may in theory trick the agent into executing an arbitrary command and perform other actions with a security impact.

 The communication protocol used by TeamCity agents is determined by the value of the `teamcity.agent.communicationProtocols` server [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
 The property accepts a comma-separated ordered list of protocols (`polling`  and `xml-rpc` are supported protocol names) and is set to `teamcity.agent.communicationProtocols=polling` by default.
-If several protocols are specified, the agent tries to connect using the first protocol from this list and if it fails, it will try to connect via the second protocol in the list. `polling` means unidirectional protocol, `xml-rpc` \- older, bidirectional communication.
+If several protocols are specified, the agent tries to connect using the first protocol from this list and if it fails, it will try to connect via the second protocol in the list. `polling` means unidirectional protocol, `xml-rpc` - older, bidirectional communication.

 ##### Changing Communication Protocol

 * To change the communication protocol __for all agents__, set the TeamCity server `teamcity.agent.communicationProtocols` server [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
 The new setting will be used by all agents which will connect to the server after the change.
 To change the protocol for the existing connections, restart the TeamCity server.
 * By default, the agent's property is not configured; when the agent first connects to the server, it receives it from the TeamCity server.
 To change the protocol __for an individual agent__ after the initial agent configuration, change the value of the `teamcity.agent.communicationProtocols` property in the [agent's properties](build-agent-configuration.md).
 The agent's property overrides the server property.
 After the change the agent will restart automatically upon finishing a running build, if any.
-* When connecting TeamCity agents of version 2018.1\+ to TeamCity server of version before 9.1 (e.g. after roll back following an upgrade), the agents will need to be updated to use `xml-rpc` protocol (or they can be reinstalled) to be able to connect to an older server to perform the self\-update procedure.
+* When connecting TeamCity agents of version 2018.1+ to TeamCity server of version before 9.1 (e.g. after roll back following an upgrade), the agents will need to be updated to use `xml-rpc` protocol (or they can be reinstalled) to be able to connect to an older server to perform the self-update procedure.

 [//]: # (Internal note.
 Do not delete.
 "Setting up and Running Additional Build Agentsd283e376.txt")